 The Company maintains a senior revolving credit agreement with a group of banks to support general liquidity needs, which consists of three separate tranches: a U.S. dollar tranche; a Japanese yen tranche; and a multicurrency tranche available in both euro and British pound, all of which exist with the Company as borrower.
-Under this combined facility (the "Credit Facility"), the banks are committed to provide up to \$7.6 billion under the U.S. dollar tranche, 80 billion Japanese yen under the Japanese yen tranche and \$3.25 billion under the multicurrency tranche.
-The Credit Facility expires on April 16, 2008 and includes a term-out feature that allows the Company, at its option, to extend borrowings under the Credit Facility for an additional one year beyond the expiration date.
+Under this combined facility (the "Credit Facility"), the banks are committed to provide up to a total of approximately \$5.0 billion (\$3.3 billion under the U.S. dollar tranche; 32.0 billion Japanese yen under the Japanese yen tranche; and \$1.4 billion under the multicurrency tranche).
+The Credit Facility expires on April 16, 2009 and includes a term-out feature that allows the Company to extend borrowings under the Credit Facility for an additional one year beyond the expiration date.

 The Company anticipates that it may utilize the Credit Facility for short-term funding from time to time.
 The Company does not believe that any of the covenant requirements in its Credit Facility will impair its ability to obtain funding under the Credit Facility, pay its current level of dividends or obtain loan arrangements, letters of credit and other financial guarantees or other financial accommodations.
-At February 29, 2008, no borrowings were outstanding under the Credit Facility.
+At May 31, 2008, no borrowings were outstanding under the Credit Facility.

-At February 29, 2008, the Company had a \$15.9 billion consolidated stockholders' equity surplus as compared with the Credit Facility's covenant requirement.
+At May 31, 2008, the Company had a \$12.6 billion consolidated stockholders' equity surplus as compared with the Credit Facility's covenant requirement.